Blood transfusion: Processing and testing

 The World Health Organization (WHO) recommends that all donated blood be tested for transfusion-transmissible infections.
 These include HIV, hepatitis B, hepatitis C, Treponema pallidum (syphilis) and, where relevant, other infections that pose a risk to the safety of the blood supply, such as Trypanosoma cruzi (Chagas disease) and Plasmodium species (malaria).
 According to the WHO, 10 countries are not able to screen all donated blood for one or more of: HIV, hepatitis B, hepatitis C, or syphilis.
-One of the main reasons for this is because testing kits are not always available.
-However the prevalence of transfusion-transmitted infections is much higher in low income countries compared to middle and high income countries.
+One of the main reasons for this is that testing kits are not always available.
+However, the prevalence of transfusion-transmitted infections is much higher in low-income countries compared to middle and high-income countries.